dendrite/viscosity/Glia/README.markdown

 * In ProxyFactory - use non-static GliaClient
 * Replace in ProxyFactory using a Interface class into String name of interface class
 * Add a control to server through zookeeper

 * Add metrics to the server like a heartbeats & so on...

 * Autodiscover server in zookeeper
 * Glia server correct shutdown

 * How to get from server number of client connected??

-* Client correct wait - for a period - something like Future ** Need look through all cases - but first situation looks pretty good ** CASE: if Server will send but Clint is down?
+** Need look through all cases - but first situation looks pretty good ** CASE: if Server will send but Clint is down?
 ** Need to make a stress loading from a lot of clients